isabella232/journeys.en/help/using/about/aboutinterface.md

 Here are the different shortcuts available in the Journey orchestration's interface.

 _When configuring an activity in a journey:_

+The canvas is automatically saved.
+You can see on the top left of the canvas the saving status.

 * Click outside of the right pane or press **escape** to close the configuration pane without saving.
 * Press **enter** to save modifications and close the configuration pane.